twagar11/ansible-labs/Module-Ping.md

 ```

 This means
-- C&C is can connect to the hosts
+- C&C can connect to the hosts
 - nothing is changed on the hosts